Scrape configuration using Kubernetes

 • /scrape: Determines whether to enable scraping.
 Excludes scraping the pod if set to false.

-• /port: Port to scrape on the pod.
+• /port: The port to scrape on the pod.

 • /params: HTTP URL parameters.

-• /scheme: Connection format, either http or https.
+• /scheme: The connection protocol, either http or https.

-• /job: Used to override the value of the job label.
+• /job: Overrides the value of the job label.

-• /collectionInterval: How often to scrape endpoints.
+• /collectionInterval: Determines how often to scrape endpoints.
 Default: 10s.

-• /serviceAccountBearerToken: Token value if using service account authentication.
+• /serviceAccountBearerToken: The token value, if using service account authentication.

-• /httpProxyURL: Proxy URL of connections to this pod.
+• /httpProxyURL: The Proxy URL of connections to this pod.

-• /tlsServerName: Host name when using TLS authentication.
+• /tlsServerName: The host name when using TLS authentication.

-• /tlsInsecureSkipVerify: Determines whether to verify a server's certificate.
-Set to true to not verify the server's certificate for validity.
+• /tlsInsecureSkipVerify: Determines whether to verify a server’s certificate.
+Set to true to avoid verifying the server’s certificate for validity.

-• /httpBasicAuthUsernameEnvVar: Username environment variable when using basic authentication.
+• /httpBasicAuthUsernameEnvVar: The Username environment variable when using basic authentication.

-• /httpBasicAuthPasswordEnvVar: Password environment variable when using basic authentication.
+• /httpBasicAuthPasswordEnvVar: The Password environment variable when using basic authentication.

-• /httpBasicAuthPasswordFile: Path to file containing a password when using basic authentication.
+• /httpBasicAuthPasswordFile: The path to a file containing a password when using basic authentication.

-• /httpBearerTokenEnvVar: Token environment variable when using HTTP bearer token authentication.
+• /httpBearerTokenEnvVar: The Token environment variable when using HTTP bearer token authentication.

-• /httpBearerTokenFile: Path to file containing a bearer token when using HTTP bearer token authentication.
+• /httpBearerTokenFile: The path to a file containing a bearer token when using HTTP bearer token authentication.

-• /tlsCAFile: Path to CA certificate when using TLS authentication.
+• /tlsCAFile: The path to a CA certificate when using TLS authentication.

-• /tlsCertFile: Path to personal certificate when using TLS authentication.
+• /tlsCertFile: The path to a personal certificate when using TLS authentication.

-• /tlsKeyFile: Path to private key when using TLS authentication.
+• /tlsKeyFile: The path to a private key when using TLS authentication.

 prometheus.io/scrape=true